-Philosophy and Ethics; provides an authentic insight - This course provides students with the exciting opportunity to gain a deeper understanding of philosophy of religion and ethical issues.
+Philosophy and Ethics provides an authentic insight into the meaning of existence and moral questions.
+This course provides students with the exciting opportunity to gain a deeper understanding of philosophy of religion and ethical issues.

-This course, challenges students to reflect critically on their own experiences and values.
+This course challenges students to reflect critically on their own experiences and values.
 It enables them to reflect in a philosophical manner in discussions and debates.

-Philosophy and Ethics course provides skills for the future - This course uniquely equips students with critical writing skills and enables students to acquire skills that prepares them for higher education.
+Philosophy and Ethics course provides skills for the future.
+This course uniquely equips students with critical writing skills and enables students to acquire skills that prepares them extremely well for higher education.